jesg/jesg.github.io/_posts/2015-06-08-generate-test-cases-with-ipog.markdown

 In pairwise testing one creates a test suite that covers all combinations of two parameters.
 This allows one to create a small test suite that is effective at finding faults.

-Unfortunately, I did not find many open source libraries when I looked into applying this technique to the application I am testing.
+Unfortunately, I did not find many open source libraries when I looked into applying this technique.
 My requirements for a good t-way testing are as follows:

 * support t-way testing